UoB-COMSM0166/2026-group-14/docs/README.md

 - Describe your game, what is based on, what makes it novel? (what's the "twist"?)

 ### Requirements
-We use a GitHub Kanban board to track our progress; you can access it via the link below. https://github.com/orgs/UoB-COMSM0166/projects/168
+We use a GitHub Kanban board to track our progress; you can access it via the link here. https://github.com/orgs/UoB-COMSM0166/projects/168

 - 15% ~750 words